 Pubkeyauthentication yes#Disable password authentication to the jump server as key based authentication is much more secure.Make sure to enable this under localhost section below.#Make sure to add in your SSH Public key before you disable password authentication to prevent lock outs.

 #Disable direct root logins to servers and instead login as non privileged user and switch to root

 #Make sure that a non privileged user can ssh and switch to become a root user before disabling direct root login.

 - Enable Firewall and Lockdown access - Always, restrict the ips from which staffs are allowed to ssh from.
 You should be allowing only your ips, employees ips and the default rule should block ssh for everyone and should be granted explicitly.
 You can achieve this using iptables or setting up rules in host.allow/hosts.deny files.

-- SSH Gateway behind VPN is Very Good - Having your SSH gateway behind a VPN is very good as it prevents unauthorized traffic.
+- SSH Gateway behind VPN is Very Good - Having the SSH Jump server behind a VPN is very good as it prevents unauthorized traffic.
 This is highly recommended.